vertexvignesh/RadeonMaster/README.md

 # RadeonMaster

 > [!NOTE]
-> This module is only developed for Linux only!
+> This module is only developed for Linux system!

 RadeonMaster is a Python module for retrieving utilization and other information about Radeon GPUs.
 It is designed to work on Linux systems and relies on lm-sensors and radeontop for data collection.